proxer/ProxerLibJava/README.md

 ### Error handling

-All errors are encapsulated in an `ProxerException`.
+All errors are encapsulated in a `ProxerException`.
 It offers the following info about the error:

 | Method | Description |